Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 You could go out on a forum and poll developers if they would use this feature but even after trying the full feature I'm still not sure if I will use it much less you ask me about something that doesn't exist yet.
-However, releasing a crappy "MVP" code together definitely won't get you any information - the ante is higher than that.
+However, releasing a crappy "MVP" Code with Me definitely won't get you any information - the ante is higher than that.

 This is why agile companies like [Spotify](https://www.youtube.com/watch?v=4GK1NDTWbkY&list=RD4GK1NDTWbkY) or [PagerDuty](https://www.pagerduty.com/blog/scaling-engineering-org) go to such lengths to get teams more involved.